dineshsunshine/binger_backend/SHAREABLE_WATCHLIST_INTEGRATION.md

 ## Important Notes

 ### 1. One Link Per User
-- Each user can only have ONE active shareable link at a time
+- Each user can only have ONE shareable link (same URL forever)
-- Creating a new link while one exists will return the existing link
+- Creating a link returns the existing URL if one was created before
-- To get a new token, user must first delete the existing link
+- Deleting a link deactivates it but preserves the URL
+- Recreating after deletion restores the same URL (not a new one)

 ### 2. Public Access
 - Anyone with the link can view the watchlist